Kingston University has a legal responsibility for the health, welfare and safety of their staff and students under the Health and Safety at Work Act.

 National UCU has a section of its website dedicated to information about the Covid-19 crisis.
-This includes advice for members about coronavirus and their rights at work, protecting precarious workers on fixed-term and insecure contracts, and guidance and best practice on safely working from home and teaching online.
+This includes advice for members about coronavirus and your rights at work, protecting precarious workers on fixed-term and insecure contracts, advice for international staff on issues like visas, and guidance and best practice on safely working from home and teaching online.

 Working From Home